rampemus/cvapp/README.md

 ## Installation

-Make sure you have yarn/node installed and follow the instructions for installing [frontend](https://github.com/rampemus/cvapp/tree/master/frontend).
+Make sure you have yarn/npm installed and follow the instructions for installing [frontend](https://github.com/rampemus/cvapp/tree/master/frontend).

 Backend can be installed the same way running:

-`yarn install`
+`npm install`

 Define required environmental variables: